shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-line-item-faq-gdali.md

 ## Do I have to wait until May 1, 2022 to run GDALIs?

 No. The product is available to all Monetize Ad Server customers upon request.
-Reach out to your Xandr Account Representative for activation.
+Reach out to your Microsoft Advertising Account Representative for activation.

 We highly encourage you to begin using the new workflow and updating the integration with your OMS or any third-party vendors or reporting systems that have integrated with your ad server to ensure they have sufficient time to make these changes.